meilisearch/specifications/text/157-faceting-setting-api.md

 Increasing this value can degrade performance as well as expose the data of an instance to scrapping.

+The facets that are returned are not specified, they are not sorted in a particular way.

 ## 3.2.
 API Endpoints Definition

 ### 3.2.1.
 Global Settings API Endpoints Definition